 In the unlikely event of us landing on water (very unlikely as our journey today is 90% over land today and in all probability we will be landing sideways in a field going at 670kph) … your life jacket is under your seat.
 Plunging at speed towards the ground, the G Forces of 8 G mean the in all reality you will not even be able to reach for your lifejackets as your body will weigh 8 times its normal weight.
 If you do manage to get them place it over your head, tie the straps at the front.
 Do not inflate the lifejacket inside the aircraft as this will jam you into your seat and you will just have to watch all the sensible people leave the aircraft from your seat.

 The lifejackets has a light and a whistle to attract attention …. as if 3 miles of burning wreckage won’t get you enough attention.

 Please read the safety card in your seat pocket for further reassurance.

-I don’t think this new style safety announcement will take-off.
+I don’t think this new style airline safety announcement will take-off (excuse the pun).